 With over 2,100 known carcinogens in our water supply and countless other contaminants, it’s no wonder the water filter industry is growing at over $3 billion in sales per year worldwide.
 If you do not have a water filter of some kind, you may want to consider buying one soon.

-The typical whole-house treatment system will filter hardness, chlorine, volatile organic compounds, trihalomethanes, and other contaminants that can foul up your appliances or, worse, cause cancer or other diseases.
+A typical whole-house treatment system is designed to filter out hardness, chlorine, radon, uranium, arsenic, bacteria and various other contaminants that could potentially harm your appliances or, even worse, pose health risks like cancer or other diseases.